XFriday/learngit/readme.txt

-git is a free software.
+Git is a free software.
-I will learn how to use it.
+I will learn how to use Git.